 95. Disciplinary action

-(1) The Court may, on a complaint lodged under this section, take disciplinary action.
+(1) The Commission may, on a complaint lodged under this section, take disciplinary action.

 (2) The complaint must allege that proper cause for disciplinary action exists and set out the grounds on which that allegation is based.

-(3) Upon the making of a complaint, the Court may require the complainant to attend a preliminary conference before the Court, and may require a licensee to show cause to the Court why disciplinary action should not be taken, and where the Court is satisfied that the grounds on which the allegation is based are vexatious or can not be made out the Court shall give notice of that determination to the complainant and the complaint shall not then be heard without leave of the Court.
+(3) Upon the making of a complaint, the Commission may require the complainant to attend a preliminary conference before the Commission, and may require a licensee to show cause to the Commission why disciplinary action should not be taken, and where the Commission is satisfied that the grounds on which the allegation is based are vexatious or can not be made out the Commission shall give notice of that determination to the complainant and the complaint shall not then be heard without leave of the Commission.

 (4) There shall be proper cause for disciplinary action if —